brain-products/LSL-LiveAmp/README.md

 ## LSL Trigger Output Style

 These check boxes determine the way that LSL handles device triggers.
-Please see the file [explanation_of_trigger_marker_types.pdf]( https://github.com/brain-products/LSL-LiveAmp/blob/master/explanation_of_trigger_marker_types.pdf) for more details.

 Note that it is possible to enable neither, one of, or both trigger output styles simultaneously.
 They are not mutually exclusive.